There are some video game genres that benefit from progression systems. The shooter genre is not one of them.

 I’ve never been comfortable with progression in shooters (I primarily play FPS titles but the same goes for third-person shooters).
-These days it seems like every shooter copies and pastes the same progression formula and it just doesn’t work.
+These days it seems like every other shooter copies and pastes the same progression formula and it just doesn’t work.
 I’m all for custom load-outs but having progression hurts the shooter genre in several ways.

 Progression systems reward time-investment, not skilful play or smart decisions.
-It’s all about earning experience points to unlock add-ons that make you even more powerful.
-Average players who have played for hundreds of hours can earn weapons and armor to make them untouchable to new players with superior skills, which creates an imbalanced battlefield.
+It’s all about earning experience points to unlock add-ons that make you even more powerful, giving a distinct advantage against players who play less, regardless of whether they are actually better at the game.

-Reddit and social media are rife with players saying “I’m not earning enough experience/points for doing X” – with the focus being on how many points they need to earn to get that next upgrade or nameplate.
+Reddit and social media are rife with players saying “I’m not earning enough experience/points for doing X”, with the focus being on how many points they need to earn to get that next upgrade or nameplate.
 Additionally, you’ll see players complaining that max rank should be increased when they hit the cap, then leave the game in droves.